VivekDhoundiyal/ML-Learning/Templates/README.md

-# ML-Template
+# Template
-Machine Learning basic templates in Python
+In this folder I will add all the templates which can be used for starting project